-Interruptions due to technology troubleshooting waste time and the costs can add up.
+Interruptions due to technology troubleshooting waste time, and the costs can add up.
 Even a few minutes delay in every meeting can cost companies tens or even hundreds of thousands of dollars annually.
-Those problems are compounded by evolving meeting spaces that stray from the traditional boardroom toward socially distanced, casual seating and a mix between in-office and remote meeting participants.
+Those problems are compounded by evolving meeting spaces that stray from the traditional boardroom toward socially distanced, casual seating and a mix of in-office and remote meeting participants.

 Digital signage helps employees and visitors quickly find amenity rooms and funnels foot traffic through safe lanes that do not disrupt the work environment.

 One key benefit is the ability to change wayfinding paths and room locations as offices evolve or in response to current events.
 For example, if an employee privacy room location is changed, digital signage can be updated instantly.
-Or companies could temporarily reroute foot traffic during an on-site event or in response to a health crisis.
+Companies could also temporarily reroute foot traffic during an on-site event or in response to a health crisis.

 Maintaining sanitary spaces is a function of process plus technology.
 For example:

 Automated scheduling empowers employees to reserve amenity rooms and equipment without administrative oversight.
 In addition, companies can set capacity limits that allow for safe social distancing.

 Security is another important factor, especially for offices that offer 24/7 access to amenity rooms such as fitness centers.
 Companies can help keep employees safe and secure – plus protect their assets – via technology such as: